LightForm-group/continuous-peak-fit-analysis/README.md

 1. `Ti64_continuous_peak_fit_RUN.ipynb` A notebook for setting up and running Continuous-Peak-Fit to fit full lattice plane rings.

-2. `notebooks/NOTES_intensity_circles_to_polar_coordinates.ipynb` An interactive guide explaining how to calculate polar coordinates for plotting of intensity circles in 3D.
+2. `notebooks/NOTES_intensity_circles_to_polar_coordinates.ipynb` An interactive guide explaining how to calculate polar coordinates for plotting of intensity circles in 3D (as pole figures).

 3. `notebooks/Ti64_continuous_peak_fit_TEXTURE_ANALYSIS.ipynb` A notebook for anlaysing crystallographic texture from the Continuous-Peak-Fit output.
 Extracts lattice plane intensity distributions from the .fit files, to rewrite them in a spherical polar coordinate .txt format that can be analysed using MTEX.